Stardown-app/Stardown/docs/develop.md

 ## Git workflow

 Let's create feature branches with descriptive names and make pull requests as described in [Getting started with Git and GitHub](https://chriswheeler.dev/posts/getting-started-with-git-and-github/#git-workflows).

+This project uses [Prettier](https://prettier.io/) to format code.
+The formatting is enforced on each pull request, so you might want to [install Prettier](https://prettier.io/docs/install#set-up-your-editor) into your editor and as a Git hook.

 ## Writing import statements